timthepost/libsplinter/README.md

 > _“I am always here, my sons.
 Even when unseen.”_

-**Splinter** is a minimalist, high-speed message bus and subscribable KV store using shared memory (`memfd`) or memory-mapped files for persistent backing.
+**Splinter** is a minimalist, high-speed message bus and subscribable KV store that operates in shared memory (`memfd`) or uses memory-mapped files for persistent backing.

 Designed to support AI agents and ephemeral memory workflows, Splinter sits behind the scenes — synchronizing state between inference, retrieval, UI, and coordination layers.

+But, Splinter isn't limited to inference, training and generation workflows;
+it can power advanced IPC and messaging systems at extreme scales, or just act as a lightweight, subscribeable and reliable KV store.

+Rust and TypeScript (Deno) bindings included, designed to be FFI-friendly for other languages, too.
+Splinter is a bridge to share address space between otherwise incompatible environments.

 Inspired by the wisdom and discretion of _[Master Splinter](https://en.wikipedia.org/wiki/Splinter_(Teenage_Mutant_Ninja_Turtles))_, this bus never speaks unless spoken to, but is always ready.